 I like butter lettuce but you can use romaine, iceberg, baby spinach, whatever greenery you like on your burger.
 You can tear it into right-sized pieces and put it into a lidded container or ziptop bag ahead of time to make things easier.

 In my opinion, this is the main vegetable on the burger.
-My 14 year old son would disagree adamantly.
+My teenage son would disagree adamantly.

 I like raw onions, strong flavor and all but charring those onions on the grill just can’t be beat.
 Get you a big ol’ red onion (my favorite) and slice it into ¼ inch slices.
 Be sure to keep all the rings intact if you can.